What Is the "DLP Rainbow Effect" (and How Do You 100% Avoid It?)

 First, you have to understand how projectors work and what really causes it.

-Why the "Rainbow Effect" Isn't a DLP Problem
+Why the "Rainbow Effect" Isn't Just a Wheel Problem

 Let's be clear: the rainbow effect is not an inherent flaw in all DLP (Digital Light Processing) technology.
 DLP is famous for its razor-sharp images and incredible motion response.